Virtue (musical group)

 Virtue is an American gospel music group.
 The group currently consists of Ebony Holland, Karima Kibble and Heather Martin.

 History

 Virtue was formed in 1994 by Karima Trotter (Kibble), Ebony Trotter (Holland), Negelle Sumter, and Shavonne Sampson.
 All four women attended the historically Black Seventh-day Adventist institution, Oakwood University (then Oakwood College).

 Their self-titled debut album, Virtue, was released on April 29, 1997 by Verity Records.
 The album peaked at number 18 on Billboard's Christian Albums, and number 6 on Billboard's Top Gospel Albums.

 Virtue released several other albums throughout the late 1990s and early 2000s, including Get Ready (1999), Virtuosity (2001), Free (2003), and Testimony (2006).

 After Testimony, no new content was released by the group for over 9 years.
-This stretch ended in February of 2016 with the release of Fearless, their 7th studio album, which charted at number 3 on Billboard's Top Gospel Albums, their highest charting album to date.
+On the 26th of February 2016, the group released the album Fearless, their 7th studio album, which charted at number 3 on Billboard's Top Gospel Albums, their highest charting album to date.